Chapter 2 The Data We Use

 The soilDB

-package for R provides functions for accessing data stored in NASIS, KSSL, SDA, SoilWeb, SoilGrids and other sources.
+package for R provides functions for accessing data stored in NASIS, KSSL, SDA, SoilWeb, SoilGrids, and other sources.

-functions which access internal database interfaces to NASIS and other data sources.
-The ODBC connection to NASIS that you set up during the pre-course is an example of this internal database interface.
+These high-level ‘fetch’ functions bundle or wrap lower-level ‘get’ functions which access internal database interfaces to NASIS and other data sources.
+The ODBC connection to NASIS that you set up during the pre-course is an example of an internal database interface.

-functions.
+Basic data checks are run within ‘fetch’ functions.
 These checks ensure the basic integrity of the data as it is queried and moved from its existing structure into an SPC.
 There are times when it is useful to use the lower-level get

 functions individually.
 They generally return single data.frame